-The winery operator, in the use permit application, identified other measures listed in the 2010 Clean Air Plan with which the winery's proposed operations would be consistent.
+The winery operators, in the use permit application, identified other measures listed in the 2010 Clean Air Plan with which the winery's proposed operations would be consistent.
+These measures include installation of photovoltaic panels on-site for generation of solar power to the winery (Napa County Greenhouse Gas [GHG] checklist, Best Management Practice [BMP] 1), which is consistent with the Clean Air Plan's Stationary Source Measure (SSM) 15 and Energy and Climate Measure (ECM) 2.
+In addition, the applicant's GHG checklist indicates that the proposed winery building would have a light colored "cool roof" to reduce the heat island effect (BMP 10) consistent with the Clean Air Plan's ECM 3.
 While certain components of the winery's operation implement elements of the Clean Air Plan, other measures would not be implemented as they are generally more applicable to industrial than agricultural operations.
 As such, the proposed project would not obstruct implementation of the applicable Clean Air Plan for the San Francisco region.

 In the short term, potential air quality impacts are most likely to result from earthmoving and construction activities required for project construction.
-Although there are no schools or healthcare facilities in the immediate vicinity of the proposed winery, there are existing residences along Soda Canyon Road (west of the subject site) that are within one-quarter of a mile of the subject site.
+Although there are no schools or healthcare facilities in the immediate vicinity of the proposed winery, there are existing residences along Silverado Trail and along Petra Drive (south of the subject site) that are within one-quarter of a mile of the subject site.
 Earthmoving and construction emissions would have a temporary effect, consisting mainly of dust generated during grading and other construction activities and exhaust emissions from construction-related equipment and vehicles during the estimated four months of site grading (approximately three months of rough grading and one month of fine grading).
 The temporary duration of the work would not cause a substantial increase in particulate matter, and compliance with standard conditions would reduce to less than significant the proposed project's significant construction impact related to the region's current non-attainment status for this criteria pollutant.